puhitaku/r3build/README.md

 Motivation
 ----------

 I used to use [joh/when-changed](https://github.com/joh/when-changed).
-This is a handy tool to tell computers to do something when I make changes to files.
-But when it comes to complex detection, like "run make when I edit C code but ignore intermediate files," it won't fit or I had to write dirty grep filter to get rid of garbages.
+This was enough to watch changes.
+But when it comes to complex detection, like "run make when I edit C code but ignore intermediate files," I had to write dirty grep filter to get rid of garbages.

-To achieve complex detection, there should be a well-structured configuration file that describes its behavior.
+To achieve the smart detection, I thought of a well-structured configuration file that describes its behavior.
 I've got an idea of r3build (detector with configuration file) and it came real finally.

 License and Copyright